 The Toolbox has numerous Facebook and Twitter autoshare links.
 Or use the images on that page with your own posts and tweets.

 Download the petition sheet and collect signatures at events, markets, at work, in your street, or anywhere!
-See the Collect petition signatures page for details.
+See the Collect hard copy petition signatures page for details.

 Help amplify the climate imperative by taking along Climate Emergency Declaration placards to public rallies, gatherings outside the offices of MPs and fossil-fuel corporations, etc. See the Take placards to events page for placard images to download.